caninereason/wink/README.md

 There were a couple of errors with nesting includes but it did not affect overall performance.
 All css pages passed W3C testing.

+### Solved Bugs

+- I had a bug where the sort function was not working, although I found I had removed the script. replacing it solved the problem.

 ### Lighthouse